 Students who are independent and not claimed as exemptions on their parents’ tax return can qualify for the AOTC.
 Otherwise, their parents can claim the credit.
-The maximum annual credit is $2,500.
-Up to $1,000 is “refundable,” meaning that a filer can get money back even if no taxes are owed for the year.
+Forty percent of the credit for which you qualify, up to $1,000, is “refundable,” meaning that a filer can get money back even if no taxes are owed for the year.

 Lifetime Learning Credit